Parkinson’s Supplements: Emerging Science Suggests They May Help Manage Symptoms

 Parkinson’s Medications and Their Interactions with Food

 Managing Parkinson’s disease involves medications, and understanding how these interact with certain nutrients and supplements is important.
-Each type of Parkinson’s medication can have different interactions, which necessitates careful food and supplement choices.
+Each type of Parkinson’s medication can have different interactions, which requires careful food and supplement choices.

 • Levodopa/Carbidopa: